Food Editors' Club Germany

-The Food Editors‘ Club Germany (FEC) is the professional association of specialist culinary journalists in Germany.
+The Food Editors' Club Germany (FEC) is the professional association of specialist culinary journalists in Germany.
 The club currently has about 150 members.

 History

 The association evolved from a circle of friends and colleagues from a variety of backgrounds.
 They occasionally met in the post-war years to keep each other up-to-date in a reliable way and as neutrally as possible, in a press environment where information on food and drink was still scarce.
 In 1968, this culminated in the Food Editors’ Club Germany being set up.
 Arne Krüger was the first Chairman from 1968 to 1979.
 His successors were Gisa v.
 Barsewisch and Holger Hofmann (1979-1989), Antje Blum (1989-1993), Bernd Neuner-Duttenhofer (1993-2001) and Peter Zöls (since 2001).
 There are regional groups in Berlin, Northern Germany, the Rhein-Main area and Southern Germany.

 Social investment

-With its FEC award, the Food Editors‘ Club Germany supports personalities who stand up for people in emergency situations.
+With its FEC award, the Food Editors‘ Club Germany supports personalities who stand up for people in difficult situations.